-As the vast majority of students who enroll in MSc of Educational Psychology (Conventional Learning) are active educators, the program does not include any type of practical training.
+As the vast majority of students who enroll in the program are active educators, the program does not include any type of practical training.

 A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.

 - Overall, student feedback on teaching is very positive (mean score of 4.5 out of 5 on the student evaluations) - Students describe professors as very approachable and supportive. - There is a large variety of formative activities along the courses. - For each course, assessment is mapped onto the intended learning outcomes.